-Observation: If one's current experience has observational content p then, other things being equal (e.g., no presence of defeaters and the assumption that there is an external world), one is prima facie rationally justified in believing that p.
+Observation: If one's current experience has observational content p then, other things being equal (e.g., no presence of defeaters and the assumption that there is an external world), one is prima facie rationally justified in believing that p.6

-Induction: If events of type B regularly follow events of type A, and if one has observed that events of type B regularly follow events of type A, then one is prima facie rationally justified in believing that events of type B follow events of type A.
+Induction: If events of type B regularly follow events of type A, and if one has observed that events of type B regularly follow events of type A, then one is prima facie rationally justified in believing that events of type B follow events of type A.7

-Modus Ponens: If A entails B, and one truly believes that A, then one is rationally justified in believing that B.
+Modus Ponens: If A entails B, and one truly believes that A, then one is rationally justified in believing that B.8

-Revelation: One is prima facie rationally justified in believing that p, if p is stated in the Bible (or in any other epistemic community's preferred holy scripture) as the infallible and revealed word of God.
+Revelation: One is prima facie rationally justified in believing that p, if p is stated in the Bible (or in any other epistemic community's preferred holy scripture) as the infallible and revealed word of God.9

 Those statements, norms, and methods are hinges because they are the conditions of possibility of our practices of doubting and justifying beliefs.
-In this way, hinge epistemology rules out skeptical doubts about them by holding that they are not susceptible to doubt and to epistemic justification.
-This is evident, according to hinge epistemology, once the justification for any given belief in a proposition presupposes at least one, if not several, of the hinges.
+In this way, hinge epistemology rules out skeptical doubts about them by holding that they are not susceptible to rational evaluation.
+10 This is evident, according to hinge epistemology, once the justification for any given belief in a proposition presupposes at least one, if not several, of the hinges.
 For instance, justification for our beliefs about physical objects (their location, our perception of them, etc.) is only possible given our background assumption that there are physical objects.
-Relatedly, doubts about those hinges are not intelligible, since there is no independent ground that can be added in their favor that could be more certain than
+Relatedly, doubts about those hinges are not intelligible, since there is no independent ground that can be added in their favor that could be more certain than them.
+Consider: what could be added in favor of the truth that physical objects exist?
+It cannot be the fact that there seems to be a hand right in front of me, since for there to be true that there is a hand, it has to be true that physical objects exist.
+Or consider a justification of the method of Observation.
+Any attempt to justify the reliability of Observation would make use of the deliverances of the senses; thus, it would be epistemically circular, which not only entails no justification at all, but also that the validity of Observation cannot be established independently of the use of that very same method.
+The upshot is that